primatejs/primate/docs/modules/angular.md

 Default `"production"`

 Angular's mode of operation.
-Any value other than `"production"` will test Angular to development mode.
+Any value other than `"production"` will set Angular to development mode.

 ## Resources